 Debranded model (DB): For a given car, the abstraction model containing the most amount of feature details, yet which cannot be reliably recognized by consumers.
-This represents the abstraction model from which all brand-revealing features have been removed.
+A debranded model represents the abstraction model from which all brand-apparent abstraction have been removed.
+Identification of such abstractions are supported by a conservative assumption that the brand will not be recognized when it cannot be visually distinguished from other models within its class.
 In Fig. 1a, our studies showed that Abstraction 2 is the DB model for the Mustang.